mg143pavankumar/Data-Structure-Using-C/Linked_List_Ds/Single_linkedList/Opearations/README.md

 ```

-### Deletion
+### Deletion of a node at a specified location
 In a single linked list, the deletion operation can be performed in three ways.
 They are as follows...
-    1. Deleting from Beginning of the list
++ Deleting from Beginning of the list
-    2. Deleting from End of the list
++ Deleting from End of the list
-    3. Deleting a Specific Node
++ Deleting a Specific Node

-Deleting from Beginning of the list
+### Deleting from Beginning of the list
 We can use the following steps to delete a node from beginning of the single linked list...
-    • Step 1: Check whether list is Empty (root == NULL)
++ Step 1: Check whether list is Empty (root == NULL)
-    • Step 2: If it is Empty then, display 'List is Empty!!!
++ Step 2: If it is Empty then, display 'List is Empty!!!
 Deletion is not possible' and terminate the function.
-    • Step 3: If it is Not Empty then, define a Node pointer 'temp' and initialize with root.
++ Step 3: If it is Not Empty then, define a Node pointer 'temp' and initialize with root.
-    • Step 4: Check whether list is having only one node (temp → next == NULL)
++ Step 4: Check whether list is having only one node (temp -> next == NULL)
-    • Step 5: If it is TRUE then set root = NULL and delete temp (Setting Empty list conditions)
++ Step 5: If it is TRUE then set root = NULL and delete temp (Setting Empty list conditions)
-    • Step 6: If it is FALSE then set root = temp → next, and delete temp.
++ Step 6: If it is FALSE then set root = temp -> next, and delete temp.

-Deleting from End of the list
+### Deleting from End of the list
 We can use the following steps to delete a node from end of the single linked list...
-    • Step 1: Check whether list is Empty (root == NULL)
++ Step 1: Check whether list is Empty (root == NULL)
-    • Step 2: If it is Empty then, display 'List is Empty!!!
++ Step 2: If it is Empty then, display 'List is Empty!!!
 Deletion is not possible' and terminate the function.
-    • Step 3: If it is Not Empty then, define two Node pointers 'temp1' and 'temp2' and initialize 'temp1' with root.
++ Step 3: If it is Not Empty then, define two Node pointers 'temp1' and 'temp2' and initialize 'temp1' with root.
-    • Step 4: Check whether list has only one Node (temp1 → next == NULL)
++ Step 4: Check whether list has only one Node (temp1 -> next == NULL)
-    • Step 5: If it is TRUE.
++ Step 5: If it is TRUE.
 Then, set root = NULL and delete temp1.
 And terminate the function.
 (Setting Empty list condition)
-    • Step 6: If it is FALSE.
++ Step 6: If it is FALSE.
 Then, set 'temp2 = temp1 ' and move temp1 to its next node.
-Repeat the same until it reaches to the last node in the list. (until temp1 → next == NULL)
+Repeat the same until it reaches to the last node in the list. (until temp1 -> next == NULL)
-    • Step 7: Finally, Set temp2 → next = NULL and delete temp1.
++ Step 7: Finally, Set temp2 -> next = NULL and delete temp1.

-Deleting a Specific Node from the list
+### Deleting a Specific Node from the list
 We can use the following steps to delete a specific node from the single linked list...
     • Step 1: Check whether list is Empty (root == NULL)
     • Step 2: If it is Empty then, display 'List is Empty!!!
 Deletion is not possible' and terminate the function.